 In the morning you will have time for a walk in the Haa Valley.
 Firstly you might drive up to the very top of the valley for an overview.
 This is a very pretty drive talking about 40 minutes and from here you will get really good views of the valley as well as over to the mountains of the west.
 On your return you take a spur road to Talung village and walk down from the top of the village for a look at a typical Haa village.
 Rejoining your vehicle at the bottom of the village you then drive the short distance to the bottom of a track for a nice walk up to Yongto Gompa, an ascent of 100 metres taking about 30 minutes.
 Yongto Gompa is perched on a ridge overlooking the main valley and is one of the oldest monasteries in Haa, thought to have been built in the 15th century.
 From here you walk downhill for 30 minutes through pine trees to Yangtha village.
-This is a large village on the floor of the main valley.
-In 2001 they suffered a huge fire which destroyed 12 houses.
-Amazingly, the fire left the temple of the village perfectly intact.
+This is a large village on the floor of the willage perfectly intact.
 After the fire the King visited the people of the village and paid for the reconstruction.
 The new houses are built in exactly the same traditional style and blend in remarkably well.